ae6rt/decap/README.md

 locates them by a _parent/libary_ convention in the container filesystem.

-Manually initiated builds, or post commit hooks on your projects of interest, drive HTTP requests to a containerized Decap webapp.
-This webapp in turn makes calls to the Kubernetes API master to launch a build pod to build your code.
+Either manually initiated builds or post commit hooks on your projects of interest drive HTTP requests to the containerized Decap webapp.
+This webapp in turn makes calls to the Kubernetes API master to launch an ephemeral build pod to build a single instance of your code.
+Once the build is finished the pod exits, saving no build pod state from one build to the next.
 Build results are shipped to S3 buckets and a DynamoDb table.

 Your build scripts are completely free form.
 Here are two examples: